When it comes to executives on Twitter, there’s perhaps no one more intriguing than Elon Musk.

 2. Turn your customers into fans—and let them speak for you.

 Your customers are talking about you, and they play a pivotal role in shaping your brand perception.
 Elon Musk recognizes this and uses user-generated content created by customers as part of his social media strategy.
 He retweets his fan’s videos consistently.
 Sharing third-party content or user-generated content makes your social media feed more exciting and creates an intimate relationship with loyal customers.
+In addition to your customers, you might have strong employee advocates too.

 3. Engage with your fans on social media, quickly.